Breath Alcohol Section

 Intoxilyzer 8000 Recertification Course

-Operators that have completed the initial four hour Intoxilyzer 8000 Certification Course and have not expired past the six month are eligible to attend a 2 hour recertification course.
+Operators that have completed the initial Intoxilyzer 8000 Certification Course and have not expired past the six months are eligible to attend a 2-hour recertification course.
 This class is approved by the Nevada Peace Officers’ Standards and Training and the Committee on Testing for Intoxication.
 Completion of this course will recertify the operator for another three years on the Intoxilyzer 8000.

 PBT Instructor Course